NicolasBernaerts/tasmota/impulse/README.md

-Tasmota firmware modified for Remote Switch
+Tasmota firmware modified as Impulse Switch
 =============

 To be completed ...